 Where can I hold a Singing for Syrians event?

 Anywhere!
-From your village hall, to your local church (you could combine it with an already-organised carol concert), to a larger concert venue or even your own living room.
+From your village hall, to your local church, temple, gurdwara, mosque or school (you could combine it with an already-organised carol concert or event), to a larger concert venue or even your own living room.
 The world is your oyster.